rkrp/g0S/README.md

  - [X] Add a method to print hex values.
  - [ ] Add logging to serial port for debugging
  - [ ] Decide on an executable format
+ - [ ] Implement a dynamic memory allocator